Wide Binaries from GAIA EDR3: preference for GR over MOND ?

 The results of the fitting procedure are shown in Figures~\ref{fig:3BodyNewtonFlat} - \ref{fig:3BodyBanik2Ecc} below.
 Here Figures~\ref{fig:3BodyNewtonFlat} - \ref{fig:3BodyNewton2Ecc} show the fits with Newtonian gravity and the three simulated eccentricity distributions (flat, Tokovinin, $2e$) respectively, and Figures~\ref{fig:3BodyBanikFlat} - \ref{fig:3BodyBanik2Ecc} show the corresponding results for the specific modified-gravity model described in Sec.~\ref{sec:orbsmg}, and the same three eccentricity distributions.

-Some selected values from the fitting results are listed in Tables~\ref{tab:3BodyNewtonFlat} - \ref{tab:3BodyBanik2Ecc}; for each separation bin and model, this lists the observed numbers of EDR3 systems and fitted number of binary, triple and flyby systems, in three selected ranges of $\tilde{v}:$ firstly $ 0 \le \tilde{v} < 7$, secondly $0 \le \tilde{v} \le 1.4$, and also $1.1 \le \tilde{v} \le 1.4$, with the latter range being particularly sensitive to modified-gravity effects. \begin{wscomm} New chunk above introducing fits \end{wscomm}
+Some selected values from the fitting results are listed in Tables~\ref{tab:3BodyNewtonFlat} - \ref{tab:3BodyBanik2Ecc}; for each separation bin and model, this lists the observed numbers of EDR3 systems and fitted number of binary, triple and flyby systems, in three selected ranges of $\tilde{v}:$ firstly $ 0 \le \tilde{v} < 7$, secondly $0 \le \tilde{v} \le 1.4$, and also $1.1 \le \tilde{v} \le 1.4$, with the latter range being particularly sensitive to modified-gravity effects.

 The overall goodness of fit $\chi^2$ values are listed in the Tables and plotted versus projected separation bin in Figure~\ref{fig:ChiSqrdFit}; since the bins are width 0.1 and $\vtilde$ upper limits are respectively 5,6,7,7, there are respectively 50, 60, 70, 70 datapoints in the four separation bins.
 The result seen in Figure~\ref{fig:ChiSqrdFit} is that all four separation bins show a common ordering, with Newtonian gravity and $2e$ eccentricity distribution giving the best fit,, and MOND with flat $f(e)$ giving the worst.
 Interestingly, all three Newtonian fits give a lower $\chi^2$ value than the best of the MOND models (also $f(e) = 2e$).
 Therefore, since our three eccentricity models span the range expected for any reasonably smooth distribution, the fact that we do not know the true eccentricity distribution seems not to be a serious problem for the future development of this test.